- What is a Software Build?

 - Test Cycle closure

-What are different levels of testing?
+Q.3: What are the different levels of testing?

 - Unit testing: determines whether individual software components perform as expected.